 Detection Rates Compared

 Modern AI systems significantly outperform traditional methods.
 Banks and payment providers report up to 98% success rates in fraud detection thanks to real-time monitoring and generative AI (DataDome).
-Machine learning models improve detection rates by 65-90% compared to traditional rule-based systems (DataDome/Softjourn).
-Simultaneously, false positives drop by 50-60% (DataDome) - a crucial factor for revenue.
+Machine learning models improve suspicious-activity detection by up to 40% compared to traditional rule-based systems and boost transaction-monitoring efficiency by up to 30% (McKinsey).
+Simultaneously, false positives can drop by up to 50% (McKinsey) - a crucial factor for revenue.

-Real-world examples confirm these figures: HSBC saw 60% fewer false positives while detecting two to four times more suspicious activities after AI implementation (HSBC/DataDome).
+Real-world examples confirm the effect: HSBC cut its alert volume by more than 60% while detecting two to four times more suspicious activities after AI implementation (HSBC/Google Cloud).
 Mastercard doubled its detection rate for compromised cards and reduced false declines by up to 200% (Mastercard).
 For shop operators, this means more security and more revenue simultaneously.

 Seven Protection Measures for Online Shops